 The operating environment of front-line homelessness services is fast paced and can often be reactive.
 We recognise that we need to do a better job of learning from successful projects, and listening to those with a lived experience of homelessness.

 We also need to ensure that we empower people to make decisions about their lives and help people build on their strengths and assets in a way that works for them.

-• Work with people with lived experience of homelessness to ensure the Strategy delivers the right outcomes; that the commissioning of projects maximises effective interventions; and that local initiatives improve the life of those experiencing homelessness

-- Establish local networks to provide support to sustain tenancies including furniture and home start packs, access to foodbanks, befriending and help with integration into the local community and help with budgeting, money management, benefits advice and claiming benefits - Create specific projects to help people access and maintain appropriate training and/or employment opportunities - Develop peer advocacy, employment and training opportunities for people with lived experience - Be proactive in understanding and responding to current homelessness causes and risk factors by undertaking research and evaluation with households who have engaged with homelessness services - which will inform continual service improvement and the design of future provision. - Procure a homelessness case management IT system that enables people to easily update their case-file via a 'client portal', thus improving our digital offer to those experiencing homelessness.
+- Work with people with lived experience of homelessness to ensure the Strategy delivers the right outcomes; that the commissioning of projects maximises effective interventions; and that local initiatives improve the life of those experiencing homelessness. - Draw on local best practice examples when developing mechanisms for capturing the voices of lived experience of homelessness such as the codesigning of services by local organisations like Young Devon. - Establish local networks to provide support to sustain tenancies including furniture and home start packs, access to foodbanks, befriending and help with integration into the local community and help with budgeting, money management, benefits advice and claiming benefits. - Create specific projects to help people access and maintain appropriate training and/or employment opportunities. - Develop peer advocacy, employment and training opportunities for people with lived experience. - Be proactive in understanding and responding to current homelessness causes and risk factors by undertaking research and evaluation with households who have engaged with homelessness services - which will inform continual service improvement and the design of future provision. - Procure a homelessness case management IT system that enables people to easily update their case-file via a 'client portal', thus improving our digital offer to those experiencing homelessness.